May 01, 2025

 5. The Investment Code controls the investment sphere—mainly investment funds offered by asset management companies.

-6. The Criminal Code addresses various criminal offenses, defines money laundering and establishes penalties for the crime.
+6. The Criminal Code addresses various criminal offenses, defines money laundering and establishes penalties for crimes.

 7. The Securities Trading Act oversees a broad scope of activities, from provision of investment services to financial reporting.